d2207197/confect/README.rst

   **Storing secret and password in your code is not smart.**
   You need a configuration file and a library for loading and using it.
 - Your project runs in different environment.
   For example, database IP addresses and passwords in development environment normally differs from production environment.
-You need a configuration file for storing those information and load them in the run time.
+You need multiple configuration files for storing those information for different environment, and load one of them in the run time.

 How **confect** differs from others?
 -------------------------------------